abrayall/mayflower/README.md

 ## Install
-Download mayflower.js and make them available in your html code.
+Download mayflower.js and make it available in your html code.

 ## Examples